Policy instruments for the beef and veal sector

 The objectives of the EU policy instruments are to structure and safeguard the stability of market prices in the sector, to facilitate the marketing of products and to establish the rules in the trade with third countries, providing stability for the European producers and processors.

-Beef and veal belong to the products covered by the Single Common Market Organisation Regulation (EC) No 1234/2007 , providing market instruments to stabilize the sector when needed:
+Beef and veal belong to the products covered by Regulation (EU) No 1308/2013 on the common organisation of the agricultural markets, providing market instruments to stabilize the sector when needed.

-- Market monitoring: the EU wide system of carcasses classification, the price reporting and statistic information provide the basis for objective grading of carcasses in slaughterhouses and fair payment to producers - Regulation (EC) No 1249/2008
+- Weekly price monitoring for beef carcasses and live bovine animals: the EU wide system of carcasses classification, the price reporting and statistic information provide the basis for market monitoring as well as for objective grading of carcasses in slaughterhouses and fair payment to producers

 Every week Member States notify their representative prices to the Commission.

-The trends, developments and expectations of the market for beef and veal can be found in the Commission’s short term and mid-term reports.
+The trends, developments and general prospects of the beef and veal market are available in the Commission short-term and mid-term reports.

-At the monthly Management Committee on Agricultural Markets the Commission presents the market situation of the beef and veal sector.
+At the monthly Committee for the Common Organisation of the Agricultural Markets the Commission presents the market situation of the beef and veal sector.

 Rules on Trade with Third Countries

-The use of each quota is available on the Commission's website.
+The use of each import tariff quota is available on the Commission's website.